 Water can be contaminated with a variety of pollutants, including bacteria, viruses, chemicals, metals, and radionuclides.
 Food is often tested for hygiene and safety, but this level of control isn't always that accurate when it comes to drinking water.
 Whether it comes from the tap at home or served to us in a restaurant, we usually assume that clean water is safe if it looks good, tastes and smells good.
-Neither of these three factors is a measure of purity, however.
+None of these three factors are an indication of purity, however.

 Lishtot TestDrop Pro, tests your drinking water in two seconds